 - This will be a project-focused course.
-Each student will be required to finish at least 2 projects.
+Each student will be required to finish at least two projects.
 Basic data analysis and programming skills are prerequisites for this course.

 - Course projects will cover different types of data and applications.

-- In the first 4 weeks, the course will cover the concepts of Machine Learning and Artificial Intelligence in Medicine, an overview of different computational methods, project descriptions and assignments.
+- In the first four weeks, the course will cover the concepts of Machine Learning and Artificial Intelligence in Medicine, an overview of different computational methods, project descriptions and assignments.